 I know that the men in our lives would love to give us the Mother's Day that we each deserve, that would fill us with happiness, and that would allow them to go back to work on Monday high-fiving one another that they “delivered BIG” at home on Mother's Day.
 But many guys don't know how to pull all of this off- so here is a guide dedicated to them.

-Please feel free to print a copy and leave it next to your husband's briefcase.
+Please feel free to print a copy and leave it on your husband's pillow.
 Or post it on Facebook, tagging your husband's name along with “HEY HUBSTER- READ THIS!!!!”.
 He'll get the idea….

 Breakfast in Bed on Mother's Day?

 It depends.
 Will Mom see it as a decadent indulgence- or will all of the crumbs on the sheets make her nutty?

 Not sure?
 Then go with coffee or tea in bed on a nice tray with a pretty flower and her favorite magazine.
 Let her know she can stay in bed for as long as she likes while you take care of making breakfast for the whole family.